ujalil101/Digitle-Proj/README.md

 Yellow: One Space Away

-Note that the reasoning distance is given and not directionality is to ensure that while the game will have an element of reasoning, it is still slightly luck based
+Note that the reasoning distance is given and not directionality is to ensure that while the game will have an element of reasoning, it is still slightly luck based!